Shane7717/Frogger_Game/README.md

+Key refactoring for classes and interfaces (Where and Why)

+Additions to the game

 -Encapsulation-
 Setting private data fileds and the corresponding methods to set them and return them is the reflection of encapsulation.
 So I changed code in Log for now, for better maintenance.